- Requirements for the Doctor of Philosophy

 - Requirements for the Master of Science Degree without a Thesis

 Applicants are expected to have an undergraduate degree in either mathematics, science or engineering.
 In addition, they shall have completed prerequisite courses as listed.
 Students must show proficiency in English, if they are foreign students.
-GRE scores are required.
+GRE scores are not required nor considered.
 Students may be accepted subject to the requirement that additional courses are taken to make up deficiencies in their background.
 Admission to the program also depends on other factors such as work experience, letters of recommendation, and the suitability of background.

 The minimum requirements for entry into the Program are: